albertosantini/argo/README.md

 After installing [Node.js](https://nodejs.org/) (required), you can install **Argo**.

-- Release 3.x for legacy accounts.
+- Release 3.x for legacy accounts: if your account id contains only digits (ie. 2534233), it is a legacy account.
 - Release 4.x (or higher) for v20 accounts.

 ```